 Adjustable speed drive

-The action, associated with surface adherence, of a material in extracting one or more substances present in an atmosphere or mixture of gases and liquids, unaccompanied by physical or chemical change.
-Commercial adsorbent materials have enormous internal surfaces.
+process in which fluid molecules are concentrated on a surface by chemical or physical forces, or bothsurface adherence of a material in extracting one or more substances present in an atmosphere or mixture of gases and liquids, unaccompanied by physical

 Blowing or mixing of air through water to sweep out other dissolved gases and to equilibrate the water with primarily nitrogen, oxygen and carbon dioxide.

 An organism that grows only in the presence of free (molecular) oxygen.

 time varying loads acting on the blades of a fan due to nonconformities of the air flow.